Once you've decided to work with OKRs and Perdoo, communication will be your best friend.

 They will work consistently on the OKRs that will help achieve Company goals.

-So in essence, you need them, so you need their buy-in to make this change a reality.
+In essence, you need them, so you need their buy-in to make this change a reality.

 When designing your announcement, we suggest you consider the following: